p4r4xor/RoundRabin/README.md

 # Rabin-Cryptosystem
-Encryption and Decryption of Rabin Cryptosystem
+Encryption, Decryption and Keygeneration of Rabin Cryptosystem